 - Physical or verbal harassment or threats directed against another person or group of people

 - Offensive verbal comments, insults, or jokes related to physical or intellectual ability, gender, sexual orientation, disability, physical appearance, body size, race, religion, etc.

-- Advocating for, or encouraging, any of the above behavior
+- Advocating for or encouraging any of the above

-- Names (real, nicknames, or pseudonyms) of any individuals involved.
-If there were other witnesses besides you, please try to include them as well.
+- Names (real, nicknames, or pseudonyms) of individuals involved and witnesses

-- When and where the incident occurred.
-Please be as specific as possible.
+- When and where the incident occurred (please be as specific as possible)

 - Your account of what occurred.
 If there is a record available (e.g. a mailing list archive or messages in a Slack channel) please include a link or screenshot.

 - If you believe this incident is or may be ongoing

 You will receive an email or verbal confirmation that your report has been received.
 Within one week you will receive a resolution and course of action or explanation of why the situation is unresolved and continues to be evaluated.

 The IIIF Code of Conduct Team comprises all dedicated IIIF staff plus a set of advisors from the IIIF Coordinating Committee.

 For information about how Code of Conduct violations are evaluated, view the Guidelines for Code of Conduct team members.